ibm-cloud-docs/DataTransferService/faqs.md

 ## What types of devices can be sent with a data transfer request?
 {: faq}

-Use the following guidelines when you select a device to submit for data transfer:
+Use the following **Hardware Requirements** guidelines when you select a device to submit for data transfer.

-**Hardware Requirements**

 - Power supply must be 208v/220v compatible.
 - Power plug must fit a standard 120v socket (NEMA 5-15P).